-When you’re seeking ways to lower utility bills, installing a smart thermostat is a smart idea.
-These devices pick up on your temperature preferences and routine and then make an energy-efficient schedule that matches.
-What’s even better is that you can adjust and monitor your settings from almost anywhere with your phone, whether you’re relaxing in bed or out and about.
-(You might even be eligible for a free smart thermostat depending on rebate programs from your utility supplier in Payson.)
+When you’re looking for approaches to lower energy expenses, getting a smart thermostat is a smart move.
+These devices learn your favorite temperatures and routine and then create an energy-efficient schedule that fits.
+What’s even better is that you can regulate and watch your settings from almost anywhere with your phone, whether you’re sitting in bed or away from home.
+(You might even be able to get a free smart thermostat depending on rebate programs from your utility company in Payson.)

-Most of the time, hooking up a smart home thermostat with the assistance of North Mechanical Heating and Cooling is a straightforward process if you have a newer house.
-But what if your house is older or doesn’t have the correct wiring?
-Can you still have a smart thermostat without C wire?
-We’ll help you navigate the process so you can pick the ideal thermostat and receive energy savings for many years.
+In many instances, installing a smart home thermostat with the help of North Mechanical Heating and Cooling is a straightforward job if you have a more modern house.
+But what if your residence is older or doesn’t have the right wiring?
+Can you still install a smart thermostat without C wire?
+We’ll help you figure out the process so you can select the proper thermostat and get energy savings for a long time.

 What Is a C Wire and What Does It Do on a Thermostat?

 Most programmable thermostats run on batteries.
-When you’re switching to a smart thermostat, you’ll learn that many require a C wire, or common wire, for power.
-If you don’t have this wire, your new thermostat might cause your heating and cooling system to have malfunctions.
+When you’re making the move to a smart thermostat, you’ll learn that many have to have a C wire, or common wire, for power.
+Without this wire, your new thermostat might cause your heating and cooling system to have glitches.

 You can find out if you have a C wire by doing the following:

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.
+3. If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.

-- If there are three or four thin multicolored wires, you’re almost there.
+4. If there are three or four thin multicolored wires, you’re close.
 Make sure the C wire isn’t tucked within the wall.
-If you can’t find one, we may be able to install one for you or you may be able to use your new thermostat without one.
+If you can’t find one, we may be able to add one for you or you may be able to run your new thermostat without one.

-- If you have two thick wires, you may be able to run a smart thermostat with an adaptor just for high-voltage systems.
-Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to install new wiring.
+5. If you have two thick wires, you may be able to run a smart thermostat with an adaptor specifically for high-voltage systems.
+Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to put in new wiring.

 Do Nest or ecobee Need a C Wire?

-Two of the most popular brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats could be a fit for you.
+Two of the top brands are the Nest smart thermostat and ecobee smart thermostat.
+If you have two to four wires, these thermostats might be an option for your home.

-Nest says its thermostats are designed to need not a lot of power and can often share it with your heating and cooling system.
-However, you may need to have a specialist like North Mechanical Heating and Cooling install a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s always drained.
+Nest says its thermostats are designed to consume minimal power and can typically share it with your home comfort system.
+However, you may need to have a specialist like North Mechanical Heating and Cooling put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s constantly drained.

-ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
+ecobee connects with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
 So, you’re good if you don’t have a thermostat C wire.

 Rely on North Mechanical Heating and Cooling for Your Smart Thermostat Installation Needs

-At North Mechanical Heating and Cooling, we’re always looking for approaches to keep you more comfortable while keeping heating and cooling bills low.
-If you have questions about installing a smart thermostat without a C wire, reach us at 928-263-8570.
-We can help you pick the right model for your house and even put in new wiring if necessary.
+At North Mechanical Heating and Cooling, we’re always seeking methods to keep you cozier while keeping heating and cooling costs reasonable.
+If you have questions about upgrading to a smart thermostat without a C wire, contact us at 928-263-8570.
+We can help you choose the right model for your home and even put in new wiring if necessary.